Rail transport: Passenger trains

-High-speed rail are special inter-city trains that operate at much higher speeds than conventional railways, the limit being regarded at 200 to 350 km/h.
-High-speed trains are used mostly for long-haul service and most systems are in Western Europe and East Asia.
-Magnetic levitation trains such as the Shanghai maglev train use under-riding magnets which attract themselves upward towards the underside of a guideway and this line has achieved somewhat higher peak speeds in day-to-day operation than conventional high-speed railways, although only over short distances.
-Due to their heightened speeds, route alignments for high-speed rail tend to have broader curves than conventional railways, but may have steeper grades that are more easily climbed by trains with large kinetic energy.
+High-speed rail is a type of inter-city train that operates at much higher speeds than conventional railways, with limits typically around 200 to 350 km/h.
+High-speed trains are used mostly for long-haul service, and most systems are in Western Europe and East Asia.
+Magnetic levitation trains such as the Shanghai maglev train use under-riding magnets which attract themselves upward towards the underside of a guideway, and this line has achieved somewhat higher peak speeds in day-to-day operation than conventional high-speed railways, although only over short distances.
+Due to their higher speeds, high-speed rail route alignments tend to have broader curves than conventional railways but may have steeper grades that are more easily climbed by trains with greater kinetic energy.

-High kinetic energy translates to higher horsepower-to-ton ratios (e.g. 20 hp/ST); this allows trains to accelerate and maintain higher speeds and negotiate steep grades as momentum builds up and recovered in downgrades (reducing cut and fill and tunnelling requirements).
+High kinetic energy translates to higher horsepower-to-ton ratios (e.g. 20 hp/ST); this allows trains to accelerate and maintain higher speeds and negotiate steep grades as momentum builds up and is recovered in downgrades (reducing cut and fill and tunnelling requirements).
 Since lateral forces act on curves, curvatures are designed with the highest possible radius.
-All these features are dramatically different from freight operations, thus justifying exclusive high-speed rail lines if it is economically feasible.
+All these features are dramatically different from those of freight operations, thereby justifying the construction of exclusive high-speed rail lines if economically feasible.

-Higher-speed rail services are intercity rail services that have top speeds higher than conventional intercity trains but the speeds are not as high as those in the high-speed rail services.
-These services are provided after improvements to the conventional rail infrastructure to support trains that can operate safely at higher speeds.
+Higher-speed rail services are intercity rail services with top speeds higher than conventional intercity trains but lower than those of high-speed rail services.
+These services are provided after improvements to the conventional rail infrastructure that support trains operating safely at higher speeds.

 Urban rail

 Rapid transit refers to systems built in large cities and has the highest capacity of any passenger transport system.
 It is grade-separated and commonly built underground or elevated.
-Due to the lack of uniformity of rapid transit systems, route alignment varies, with diverse rights-of-way (private land, side of road, street median) and geometric characteristics (sharp or broad curves, steep or gentle grades).
+Due to the lack of uniformity among rapid transit systems, route alignments vary, with diverse rights-of-way (private land, roadside, street median) and geometric characteristics (sharp or broad curves, steep or gentle grades).
 For instance, the Chicago 'L' trains are designed with extremely short cars to negotiate the sharp curves in the Loop.
-New Jersey's PATH has similar-sized cars to accommodate curves in the trans-Hudson tunnels.
-San Francisco's BART operates large cars on its routes.
+New Jersey's PATH has similarly sized cars to accommodate the curves in the trans-Hudson tunnels.
+San Francisco's BART operates large cars on its routes as its track gauge is 5ft 6in.

 At street level, smaller trams can be used.
-Light rail systems use upgraded tram technology that have their own right-of-way and sometimes sections underground.
+Light rail systems use upgraded tram technology, operate on their own right-of-way, and sometimes run underground.
 Monorail systems are elevated, medium-capacity systems.
-A people mover is a driver-less, grade-separated vehicle that serves only a few stations, often as a shuttle or in a loop.
+A people mover is a driverless, grade-separated vehicle that serves only a few stations, often as a shuttle or in a loop.
 Systems with larger capacity are designated automated guideway transit.